codegod100/capnrusty/README.md

 - The browser keeps its own local Automerge doc (`src/lib/stores/coffee.ts`) and exchanges sync messages over the existing WebSocket session.
 Initial state and subsequent edits are streamed as CRDT sync messages, so the UI updates immediately without polling.
-- When you call `createDemoCoffee`, the server mutates the Automerge doc and broadcasts the resulting sync messages; every connected client receives the update and merges it into their local document.
+- When you call `createDemoCoffee`, the browser passes over a client-side notification target.
+The server uses it to announce the new roast, then mutates the Automerge doc and broadcasts the resulting sync messages so every connected client merges the update into their local document.

 ## Project documentation